wuzhengy/TAU/Communication over DHT.md

 # TAU communication on DHT
 TAU communicaiton protocol is modified from libtorrent Mainline DHT.
 Major changes has been introduced in incentive system, ID, routing, bootstrap,time service, data item structure and blockchain support.
-TAU uses public_key based communication, than IP based.
+TAU uses public_key to identify communication target, than IP endpoint.
 Therefore, when a device does not have a real IP address, it still can communicate independantly without attached to a server.
-DHT peers cloud overall become relay services.
-TAU uses blockchain ledger for bootstraping network and community timestamp service.
+DHT swarm overall becomes relay services.
+TAUcoin community is aiming for bootstraping network and community timestamp service.

 ## Public Key format
 * 32 bytes ED25519 key-pair generated from random seed
 * Node ID is the public key for the incentive framework, nodes with closer prefix will have an incentive to help each other relaying the data.
-When a node refuses to relay data for other similar prefix nodes, it will found hard to get its needed data, since peers will not put them into routing table for referral.
+When a node refuses to relay data for other similar prefix nodes, it will found hard to get its requested data from close prefix neighboors, since peers will not add lazy nodes into routing table for referral.
 Nodes referral is a constant process in libTAU to locate other peers.
 * ECEIS is used for peer to peer content encryption.
 We use this to achieve deep level UDP payload encryption.

 ## Routing table in DHT
-* Tuple: Node_ID, IP, Port, referee list, rtt, timestamp, ping status
+* Tuple: Node_ID, IP, Port, referee list, round trip time - rtt, contact timestamps vector, ping status, failure counts
   * referee list is who has reported this nodeID and IP/Port combination.
 The more referees, the safer this node is reachable from public internet.
-* Meta data: last seen, last communicated, failure counter
+  * contact timestamp vector - recording the history of communications
-* Single Layer routing table rather than multiple layers: node will communication with target ID, which is (receiver-sender).
+  * Single Layer routing table rather than multiple layers like libtorrent.
 This will make routing vector filled with multiple clusters(prefix groups).
+So that we need bigger size of the array for routing table.
+  * selection of nodes: each main loop slot chose one feature: closer range, success nodes.

+## Friends list Meta data: last seen, last communicated
+* last seen: last time life signal is received.
+* last comminicate: last time message recieved.

 ## Main loop and depth traversal
 * Kademlia DHT uses depth traversal to find nodes.
-* libTAU added a top layer mainloop to constantly locate friends and blockchain unchoked peers.
+* libTAU added a top layer mainloop to constantly locate friends and blockchain peers.
 This is the key to avoid dedicated server.
   * the returned nodes will be added to replacement buckets for future main looping selection.

 ## Communication token
 * Kademlia uses communication token in the get process to control spam
-* libTAU removed mutable put function, in return, every mutable data is called exchange.
-We will rely node id checking to avoid spam.
+* libTAU replace the mutable data concept with every mutable data is called "life signal".
+We will rely node id whcih is public key checking and limit counting to avoid spamming.

 ### Design live nodes, replacement buckets, m_list, alpha and beta